agusbw/spicebox/README.md

 # SpiceBox

-SpiceBox is helping users to create and save and share food recipes
+SpiceBox is a recipe-sharing platform, it goals is helping users to create and save and share user's food recipes

 ## Authors